Davidster/ikari/README.md

 - [x] add super sampling anti-aliasing
 - [x] add a skybox
   - [x] try to use one of my photospheres or panorama from comp-425 - it worked!
-- [ ] see if rust 1.60 improves the stability of the simulation with the std::Instant changes
+- [x] see if rust 1.60 improves the stability of the simulation with the std::Instant changes
+  - It did not
 - [ ] use clippy with this project
 - [ ] support normal maps
 - [ ] refactor the proj!